Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Anniversarismonth
 			</td>
 			<td>
-				Named after the date VisualPlugin was born (30th November).
+				Named after the date VisualPlugin was born, which is on the 30th of November.
 			</td>
 		</tr>
 		<tr>